as19911/DogDates/Sprint_2.md

   0.5: Complete testing plan following the given template (UMLearn -> Content-> Template)
     upload testing plan on GitHub
   1: Continuous integration is set up.
 More specially, you need to set up CI pipeline to enable
-  1) auto build, 2) code review, 3) regression test (find more details in testing plan template) will be executed when a commit is pushed to a major branch.
+  1) auto build, 2) manual code review, 3) regression test (find more details in testing plan template) will be executed when a commit is pushed to a major branch.
     1: set up the CI.
 When a commit pushed to major branch (at least works at the end of sprint 2), it triggers auto build, code review, and regression testing.   -0.3 if any of above tasks is missed.
     0: do not set up CI at the end of Sprint 2.